Jpfonseca/Adaptive_Live_Streaming/README.md

 All the documentation is available in the [docs/ ](./docs/) folder.

-This documentation was made using `Gitbooks`, you can read it on your browser by installing the `Gitbooks Client`.
-It requires
-`nodejs` and `npm` installed on your computer.
+This documentation was made using `Gitbooks`, you can read it on your browser offline by installing the `Gitbooks Client`.
+It requires `nodejs` and `npm` installed on your computer.
 Give it a try ;) :

 1. Open a terminal and download/clone the repository